oxyg3nium/oxyg3nium/.autodoc/docs/markdown/app/src/main/scala/org/alephium/app/Documentation.md

 [View code on GitHub](https://github.com/alephium/alephium/app/src/main/scala/org/alephium/app/Documentation.scala)

-The `Documentation` trait is a part of the Alephium project and provides functionality for generating documentation for the Alephium API.
+The `Documentation` trait is a part of the Oxyg3nium project and provides functionality for generating documentation for the Oxyg3nium API.
 It defines an `openAPI` object that represents the OpenAPI specification for the API, which can be used to generate documentation for the API.

-The `Documentation` trait extends the `Endpoints` trait, which defines the endpoints for the Alephium API.
+The `Documentation` trait extends the `Endpoints` trait, which defines the endpoints for the Oxyg3nium API.
 The `walletEndpoints` method returns a list of endpoints related to the wallet functionality of the API.
 The `port` method returns the port number on which the API is running.

 The `blockflowEndpoints` method returns a list of endpoints related to the blockflow functionality of the API.
 These endpoints are combined with the `walletEndpoints` to generate the complete list of endpoints for the API.